San Antonio: Tractor-trailer driver due in court

 He said in fiscal year 2016, Homeland Security Investigations launched 2,110 human smuggling investigations, which resulted in 1,522 criminal convictions.

-During that same year, he said, HSI made 2,734 criminal arrests and 3,007 administrative arrests related to human smuggling operations.
+During that same year, Homan said, HSI made 2,734 criminal arrests and 3,007 administrative arrests related to human smuggling operations.

 'Human trafficking is an epidemic'